Jordan-Sun/simulated-chem/ReadMe.md

 # Simulated-Chem
-Simulated-Chem is a GEOS-Chem load balancer and simulator.
+Simulated-Chem is a GEOS-Chem load balancer.
 The main goal of Simulated-Chem is to genereate a load balanced assignment as mapping files for our **modified** chemistry module of GEOS-Chem.
 Therefore, one has to compile a **modified** version of GCHP by following **"GCHP Setup"** before using the load balanced assignment.